 We publish a wide range of statistics for Wales in the following formats:

-- Bulletins – new, often more in-depth, analyses of data already in the public domain including methodological bulletins
+- bulletins publish new, often more in-depth, analyses of data already in the public domain including methodological bulletins

-- Interactive websites – these are used to provide more user friendly and interactive access to key statistical sources.
+- interactive websites are used to provide more user friendly and interactive access to key statistical sources

 Pricing and form of outputs

 All regular statistical outputs will be released on the internet, free of charge.

 In general there are established timetables for the preparation of regular quarterly and monthly first releases and exact publication dates are given six months in advance.
 For other outputs, the month of publication is given six months ahead and the exact date at least four weeks ahead.

 Months and dates are pre-announced on the Upcoming calendar.